 Since 2006, IFORIS18 has been used to record the number and length of forest roads grant aided.
 As the private estate reaches harvesting stage there has been an increase in the length of forest road built.
-Between 2006 and 2012, on average 87 km of private grant-aided forest roads were built annually.
-However in more recent years there has been a decrease in the length of forest roads built.
-This trend needs to be reversed in order to mobilise the increased thinning volumes available from the large scale afforestation of the mid-nineties.
+Between 2006 and 2014, on average 88 km of private grant-aided forest roads were built annually.